Graduate Student Load, Registration, and Attendance

 Registration for Coursework

 All students must register for coursework before attending classes.
 Registration information is listed online.
-The appropriate academic advisor and other members of the faculty advise students in regard to their programs of study as outlined in this catalog.
+The appropriate academic advisor and other members of the faculty advise students regarding their programs of study as outlined in this catalog.
 Students may register online using their MyJaxState (MyJSU) accounts.

 Class Attendance